studioether/urban-lamp/README.md

 Don't for get to change to the main branch in your local clone and pull the new code updates on the project

+## This is the staging branch
+This is where all code will be tested before moving to the production branch. make sure to make your pull requests to this branch first!!!

 ## Installation

 ```bash